djccarew/watson-mini-hack-preparation/README.md

 ## Watson Training

 The [Watson training slides](2018-10-04-Watson-Training.pdf) are the slides that were presented at the training session.
+(Note video of session is [here](https://www.youtube.com/watch?v=4a2AbZiv0Q4))

 ## Getting started